throwaway1234214312532/LoL-No-Look/README.md

 ## Usage:

 When you start the app it becomes a tray icon so you can see it in the bottom right in your task bar.
-The app will now check if u'r for the ending of a solo duo ranked game, if it finds one, it will shut down the client so that you cannot see the lp change, and you have to make a conscious decision to play another!
+The app will now check for the ending of a solo duo ranked game, if it finds one, it will shut down the client so that you cannot see the lp change, and you have to make a conscious decision to play another!
 The app will keep running and looking for new ranked games even when the client closes.